Marietta Kies: Life

 Marietta Kies was born in Killingly, Connecticut, the second of five daughters to Miranda Young and William Knight Kies.
 For a woman of the time, she received a good education and earned a bachelor's degree from Mount Holyoke Seminary (1881), where she studied from 1881 to 1882 and, after teaching at Colorado College (1882–85), again from 1885 to 1891, philosophy of mind and moral philosophy.
 Kies belonged to the American idealists, a philosophical movement also known as St. Louis Hegelians because it began in St. Louis in the 1860s, after the first translations and interpretations of German philosophers such as Hegel, Fichte and Schelling appeared.
 From the mid-1880s, she studied first under William Torrey Harris at the Concord School of Philosophy in Massachusetts.
 During this time, she edited Harris' lectures and essays on epistemology and metaphysics under the title An Introduction to the Study of Philosophy (1889).
 She then studied, on the recommendation of Harris, at the University of Michigan, where she studied under George Sylvester Morris, Henry Carter Adams and John Dewey.
 In 1889, Kies received her master's and in 1891, with a thesis on The Ethical Principle and Its Application in State Relations, she earned her PhD.

-From 1891 to 1892, Kies was recruited by Mills College in Oakland, California, to succeed President Susan Tolman Mills.
-However, Mills was dissatisfied with her teaching methods and fired her.
-As it was proving difficult to find a job as a college-level teacher, Kies, as was not unusual among academics of her time, went to Europe to study.
+From 1891 to 1892, Kies was recruited by Mills College in Oakland, California, to succeed President Susan Tolman Mills, who was dissatisfied with her teaching methods and fired her.
+As it was proving difficult to find a job as a college-level teacher, she, as was usual among academics of her time, went to Europe to study.
 She spent the academic year 1892–93 in Leipzig and Zurich, until she took the position of high school director in Plymouth, Massachusetts, and finally taught philosophy at Butler University in Indiana from 1896 to 1899.

-Kies died of tuberculosis on July 20, 1899 at the age of 45 in Pueblo, Colorado.
+Kies died of tuberculosis on July 20, 1899, at the age of 45 in Pueblo, Colorado.